basarat/typescript-book/docs/async-await.md

 ## Async Await

-> NOTE: You cannot use async await in TypeScript in a meaningful way (the ES5 emitter is in progress).
-However that will change soon so we still have this chapter.

 As a thought experiment imagine the following, a way to tell the JavaScript runtime to pause the executing of code on the `await` keyword when used on a promise and resume *only* once (and if) the promise returned from the function is settled.

 ```ts